 The race course is a two and a half-mile loop containing a variety of ups and downs.
 To reduce check-in and registration time FHMBC offers preregistration.
 Preregistration begins two months in advance of the race series and closes a week before the series starts.
 Races start at 6:30 pm, please arrive one to two hours in advance.
 Trophies and awards are presented at the final race of the series.

 The Farmall Hill Mountain Bike Challenge offers two ways to register: Online with our preregistration process, or in person, each race night.
 We encourage preregistration to help the check-in process move quickly, ensuring the start of the race is not delayed.
+The preregistration will open February 3rd, 2018.

 It is not too hard to find but if you need help from the Thruway the directions are below.